scalastuff/scalaleafs/hello-world.md

 </web-app>
 {% endhighlight %}

-Now, the SBT application can be run from the SBT command line:
+Now, the application can be run from the SBT command line.
+See also [Running and debugging](/running-debugging.html).

+{% highlight scala %}
+> eclipse
+{% endhighlight %}